Incentive-compatible public transportation fares with random inspection: Application: the Washington DC Metro

 \subsection{Incentive-compatible prices}

-Given these values for $\alpha$, we can then go back to equation \ref{eq:ICPriceInNerwork} and obtain the incentive-compatible prices for every edge in the network.
+Given these values for $\alpha$, we can then go back to Equation~\eqref{eq:ICPriceInNerwork} and obtain the additive edge components of the incentive-compatible prices.
 We consider two configurations regarding the distribution of inspectors in the network.

 The first is the \textbf{uniform distribution} case, in which inspectors are uniformly distributed across the system.
-That is, for every edge $(x,y) \in \mathcal{E}$ , $\lambda_{(x,y)}=\bar{\lambda}$.
-From Corollary \ref{cor:OptimalInspectorsStrictlyConcave}, this distribution of inspectors maximizes revenue.
+That is, for every edge $(x,y) \in E$, $\lambda_{(x,y)}=\bar{\lambda}$.
+Since we set $\phi(\lambda)=\lambda$, Corollary~\ref{cor:OptimalInspectorsLinear} implies that every inspector distribution yields the same revenue; uniform is therefore one of many revenue-equivalent configurations.
 The ticket price for an edge $(x,y)$ is:

 The second configuration that we considered was the \textbf{proportional distribution}, where the mass of inspectors in an edge $(x,y)$ of the network is proportional to the total flow of passengers passing by it.
 That is: